 - The Consortium of Higher Education Lesbian, Gay, Bisexual and Transgender Resource

-The Consortium of Higher Education Lesbian, Gay, Bisexual and Transgender Resources Professionals was officially born at the National Gay & Lesbian Task Force's Creating Change Conference in San Diego (November, 1997) but the consortium had actually been working together on an informal basis for several years prior to that.
-The combined vision and mission on the Consortium is to achieve higher education environments in which lesbian, gay, bisexual, and transgender students, faculty, staff, administrators, and alumni have equity in every respect.
-Our goals are to support colleagues and develop curriculum to professionally enhance this work; to seek climate improvement on campuses; and to advocate for policy change, program development, and establishment of LGBT Office/Centers.
+The Consortium of Higher Education Lesbian, Gay, Bisexual and Transgender Resources Professionals was born at the National Gay and Lesbian Task Force's Creating Change Conference in San Diego in 1997, but the consortium had been working together informally for several years prior.
+The combined vision and mission of the consortium is to achieve higher education environments in which lesbian, gay, bisexual and transgender students, faculty, staff, administrators and alumni have equity in every respect.
+Our goals are to support colleagues and develop curriculum to professionally enhance this work; to seek climate improvement on campuses; and to advocate for policy change, program development and establishment of LGBT Office/Centers.

-Everyone Is Gay works to improve the lives of Lesbian, Gay, Bisexual, Transgender, and Questioning/Queer (LGBTQ) youth using a three-pronged approach: providing honest advice to these youth while keeping them laughing; talking to students across the country in an effort to create caring, compassionate school environments; and working with parents of LGBTQ kids to help foster an ongoing dialogue and deeper understanding.
+Everyone Is Gay works to improve the lives of lesbian, gay, bisexual, transgender and questioning/queer (LGBTQ) youth using a three-pronged approach: providing honest advice to these youth while keeping them laughing; talking to students across the country to create caring, compassionate school environments; and working with parents of LGBTQ kids to help foster ongoing dialogue and deeper understanding.

-- Gay and Lesbian Alliance Against Defamation (GLAAD): www.glad.org
+- Gay and Lesbian Alliance Against Defamation (GLAAD): glad.org

-The Gay & Lesbian Alliance Against Defamation (GLAAD) is dedicated to promoting and ensuring fair, accurate, and inclusive representation of individuals and events in all media as a means of eliminating homophobia and discrimination based on gender identity and sexual orientation.
+The Gay and Lesbian Alliance Against Defamation (GLAAD) is dedicated to promoting and ensuring fair, accurate and inclusive representation of individuals and events in all media as a means of eliminating homophobia and discrimination based on gender identity and sexual orientation.

-- Gay, Lesbian, and Straight Education Network (GLSEN): www.glsen.org
+- Gay, Lesbian and Straight Education Network (GLSEN): glsen.org

-- Lambda Legal Defense and Education Fund (Lambda Legal): www.lambdalegal.org
+- Lambda Legal Defense and Education Fund (Lambda Legal): lambdalegal.org

 - National Center for Transgender Equality (NCTE): http://transequality.org/

-- The National Gay and Lesbian Task Force (The Task Force): www.thetaskforce.org
+- The National Gay and Lesbian Task Force (The Task Force): thetaskforce.org

-- The Transgender Law & Policy Institute (TLPI): www.transgenderlaw.org
+- The Transgender Law and Policy Institute (TLPI): transgenderlaw.org

-The Transgender Law & Policy Institute is a non-profit organization dedicated to engaging in effective advocacy for transgender people in our society.
+The Transgender Law and Policy Institute is a non-profit organization dedicated to engaging in effective advocacy for transgender people.
 The TLPI brings experts and advocates together to work on law and policy initiatives designed to advance transgender equality.

-The Trevor Project provides crisis and suicide prevention services to LGBTQ youth through their hotline, online chat spaces, and working on policy and research.
+The Trevor Project provides crisis and suicide prevention services to LGBTQ youth through a hotline, online chat spaces and work on policy and research.